ajaxray/bootstrap-file-field/README.md

 | Minimum number of files (M) | minNumFiles | data-min-num-files | *Ignored* |
 (M) = For multiple file selection only

-Also you can activate plugin on a file field by adding attribute `data-field-type="bootstrap-file-field"`

 Inspired by: http://www.abeautifulsite.net/whipping-file-inputs-into-shape-with-bootstrap-3/